charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 * `Id` a unique string the identifies the DZI image of a scroll.
 Used by HandscrollViewer to specify a unique scroll image to display.

-* `Url` a url string the specifies the location of the scroll's DZI image directory.
-The url can be a relative or or absolute address.
+* `Url` a url string that specifies the location of the scroll's DZI image directory.
+The url can be a relative or an absolute address.

 * `Height` the height in number of pixels of the scroll image.
 Must be correct for the image to be displayed properly.